therealchjones/mffer/docs/USAGE.md

     apkdl -o output_directory
     ```

-    It may be several minutes before you are prompted for a Google username and
+    This requires you to enter a Google username and
     [app password](https://support.google.com/accounts/answer/185833).

 2. Use [autoanalyze](autoanalyze.md) to create and populate a Ghidra project